Raffa064/monkype/README.md

 # Monkype

-A terminal-based clone of [Monkeytype](https://github.com/monkeytypegame/monkeytype/), built entirely in C using `ncurses`.
+A terminal-based clone of [Monkeytype](https://github.com/monkeytypegame/monkeytype/), built in C using `ncurses`.
 It features a clean TUI with real-time feedback, WPM and accuracy stats, customizable wordsets, and responsive input handling.
 Designed for performance, portability, and minimalism, it aims to bring the Monkeytype experience to the command line.

 <p align="center"> <img alt="Printscreen" src="./assets/print.png"> </p>